 Toronto leads 4-1 after Nazem Kadri scores 5:29 into the third period.
-The Bruins make it 4-2 when Nathan Horton scores at 9:18, but the Maple Leafs appear to have the game in hand until Boston pulls goaltender Tuukka Rask with two minutes remaining.
+The Bruins make it 4-2 when Nathan Horton scores at 9:18, but the Maple Leafs appear to have the game in hand until Boston pulls goalie Tuukka Rask with two minutes remaining.
 Not only do the Maple Leafs not hit the empty net, the Bruins get sixth-attacker goals by Milan Lucic at 18:38 and Patrice Bergeron at 19:09 to tie the game 4-4.

-1978: The Montreal Canadiens win their their ninth consecutive Cup Final game since 1976 by defeating the Bruins 4-1 in Game 1 at the Forum.
+1978: The Montreal Canadiens win their ninth consecutive Cup Final game since 1976 by defeating the Bruins 4-1 in Game 1 at the Forum.
 Guy Lafleur scores Montreal's first goal and assists on the next two.
-Ken Dryden makes 15 saves to set a record for consecutive wins in the Final by a goaltender.
+Ken Dryden makes 15 saves to set a record for consecutive wins in the Final by a goalie.
 Overall, it's their 10th consecutive victory in the Final; their last loss comes in Game 5 in 1973.

 2006: Jason Pominville becomes the first player in playoff history to score a series-ending shorthanded goal in overtime.
 His goal at 2:26 of OT gives the Buffalo Sabres a 3-2 win against the Ottawa Senators in Game 5 of the Eastern Conference Semifinals.